PowerDNS/pdns/pdns/recursordist/docs/lua-scripting/dq.rst

     A string that will be used to set the ``requestorId`` field in :doc:`protobuf <../lua-config/protobuf>` messages.

+.. attribute:: DNSQuestion.deviceId str

+    .. versionadded:: 4.1.0

+    A string that will be used to set the ``deviceId`` field in :doc:`protobuf <../lua-config/protobuf>` messages.

 .. attribute:: DNSQuestion.udpAnswer -> str

     Answer to the :attr:`udpQuery <DNSQuestion.udpQuery>` when when using the ``udpQueryResponse`` :attr:`followupFunction <DNSQuestion.followupFunction>`.